jonlpersson/ed-latimore/site/_posts/2023-12-03-do-you-know-who-you-re-dealing-with.md

 If you doubt this, check out the case of Anne Sacoolas, the wife of an American diplomat in Great Britain, who left the UK after she killed a 27-year-old in a car crash. ([Read the story here](https://time.com/5696300/diplomatic-immunity-harry-dunn/){: rel=""})

-Then there's the time that Salem Al-Mazrooei, a diplomat from the United Arab Emirates, was caught trying to have sex with a 13-year-old girl in Virginia.
+Then there's the time when Salem Al-Mazrooei, a diplomat from the United Arab Emirates, was caught trying to have sex with a 13-year-old girl in Virginia.
 They set up a "To Catch A Predator" style sting and arrested him when he arrived to meet her, but were forced to let him go because of diplomatic immunity. ([Read the story here](https://www.rd.com/article/diplomatic-immunity-going-too-far/){: rel=""})

-This is the least likely scenario, but you have no idea who you're dealing with and what their general level of stability is.&nbsp;
+This is the least likely scenario, but you have no idea who you're dealing with and their general stability level.&nbsp;&nbsp;

 This leads nicely to the next issue.